Microsoft Teams: a cheat sheet

 Teams: This area lets you see all of the teams of which you are a member, and will let you add more people, create more channels, or start conversations in channels within each of those teams.
 You’ll spend a lot of time here, as it is the default place the software takes you when you start it up.

-Calendar: This part of the client essentially surfaces your Office 365/Exchange calendar.
+Calendar: This part of the client essentially surfaces your Microsoft 365/Exchange calendar.
 You can also schedule meetings with all of the members of the team through this tab using the “New meeting” button, or start a video meeting immediately with the “Meet now” button.

 Calls: You may know that Microsoft has rolled up Lync and Skype for Business (at least the cloud-hosted versions) into the Teams client, so all of your communications can happen from one client.
 On the Calls tab, you can initiate calls, add contacts to speed dials, check your voicemail, look at your calls history, and start video chats as well.